patrick473/OSmvc/README.md

 - url root
 - site name

+also you need to change the .htaccess file in the public folder.

 ### Creating a controller

 additional controllers need to go in the controllers folder in app.